======================================================================

 cationite and zinc amalgam, using 1 M hydrochloric acid as an eluant,

-using the volatile mendelevium hexafluoroacetylacetonate: the
+could be achieved using the volatile mendelevium

 Toxicity